mddwyer/PUI2017_mdd328/HW4_mdd328/CitibikeReview_yt1369.md

 ## 3. Test selecting
 #### The test is selected with reference to the online article (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3116565/) .
 According to figure 1 in the article, T- Test is chosen for this hypothesis testing.

+# FBB this should have been named with your net ID instead of CitibikeReview_cm4692.md
 # FBB should be very helpful to original writer. good